sunfounder/thales_kit/docs/source/Reaction Game.rst

     timer_light_off = utime.ticks_ms()
     button.irq(trigger=machine.Pin.IRQ_RISING, handler=button_press)

-Here, an interrupt handler is first defined, which is called a callback function, which is the code that runs when an interrupt is triggered.
+Here, a callback function (button_press) is first defined, which is called an interrupt handler.
+It will be executed when an interrupt request is triggered.
-Then, set up an interrupt in the main program, it needs to contain two parts: ``trigger`` and ``handler``.
+Then, set up an interrupt request in the main program, it contains two parts: ``trigger`` and ``handler``.

-* In this program, ``trigger`` is ``IRQ_RISING``, which means that the value of the pin rises from low level to high level (that is, pressing the button).
+* In this program, the ``trigger`` is ``IRQ_RISING``, which means that the value of the pin rises from low level to high level (That is, pressing the button).
-* And ``handler`` is a callback function customized by us, here it is ``button_press``.
-In this example, you will find a sentence ``button.irq(handler=None)'' in the callback function, which can set the callback function to None, which is equivalent to canceling the interrupt.
+* ``handler`` is the callback function ``button_press`` we defined before.

+In this example, you will find a statement ``button.irq(handler=None)'' in the callback function, which is equivalent to canceling the interrupt.

-Let us use the following code to better understand IRQ!
-(Just use the circuit in this chapter directly)
+In order to better understand the interrupt request, we change the above code to the following (Use the same circuit):

 .. code-block:: python